Cruise to Mexico on the Carnival Imagination

 Fun Fact: The terminal encompasses the world’s largest, free-span geodesic dome, which was originally built for Howard Hughes’ Spruce Goose plane.
 I’m probably dating myself here, but the Spruce Goose was located here in Long Beach until the mid-1990’s when it was then moved to Oregon.

-Our 3 Day Cruise to Mexico on Carnival Imagination Itinerary
+Our Mexico 3 Day Cruise on Carnival Imagination Itinerary

 Carnival Imagination is a Fantasy-class cruise ship operated by Carnival Cruise Line.
-We departed on this Mexico cruise from Long Beach and visited Ensenada, Mexico:
+We departed on this Mexico 3 day cruise from Long Beach and visited Ensenada, Mexico.
+Our cruise itinerary:

 - Day 1 – depart Long Beach